 There is too much space between the characters on the fake size tag and you will also notice the poor alignment and arrangement of the characters here as well.

-Now, all sneakers released as part of the Yeezy-Adidas collaboration are in two versions – the US and international versions.
+All sneakers released as part of the Yeezy-Adidas collaboration are in two versions – the US and international versions:

-Unlike the US version, all 6 sizes are given equal priority and are displayed in equal prints on the box label.
+Unlike the US version, all six sizes are equally emphasized and displayed in uniform print on the box label.

 Now, on the bottom left-hand corner of the label, you will find the serial number of your sneakers.
-This is where the essence of the country versions come into play.
+This is where the essence of the country versions comes into play.

 US versions are meant to have serial numbers that end with either a V02 or V03 while international (Canadian/European) versions are meant to have serial numbers that end with only a V10.